-25. Definition.
-External payments arrears are defined as overdue payments (principal or interest) on external debt contracted, guaranteed, or converted into interstate debt by the general government of Tajikistan or the NBT.
+24. Definition.
+External payments arrears are defined as overdue payments (principal or interest) on external debt contracted, guaranteed, or converted into interstate debt by the general government of Tajikistan or the NBT 30 days beyond the due date and/or applicable the grace period.
+This definition excludes arrears on debt subject to rescheduling.